 Our licensed technicians apply a topical spray to vegetation to create a barrier where female mosquitoes bite and rest.

-An IPM approach uses larvicides in standing water, adulticides on foliage, and sanitation to cut mosquito populations.
+The best mosquito control uses larvicides in standing water, adulticides on foliage, and cleanup to cut populations.
 See our Mosquitoes resource.

 General Tips for Mosquito Control in VA/MD/DC Backyards